by Alex Johnson

 Yes Sydney is often voted one of the world’s most expensive cities to live in, but it doesn’t mean you need to break the bank to visit!
 These are just a few places where you can truly see and experience the culture of Sydney, but there are plenty of other current events that pass through the city!

 Alex is a 23 year old lover of life, interior design & adventure.
-After moving to Sydney when finishing a journalism degree, he began his blog Inspire A Better Life to positively influence others to get out there and see all life has to offer.
+After moving to Sydney when finishing a journalism degree, he began his blog Inspire A Better Life (no longer active) to positively influence others to get out there and see all life has to offer.
 Join Alex as he discovers this life one day at a time, documenting his thoughts and other along the way!